-mkdons.com takes a look at the career of newest recruit Nicky Maynard, who has joined on a deal until the end of the season...
+mkdons.com takes a look at the career of newest recruit Nicky Maynard, who has rejoined the Dons on a one-year deal...

 The striker spent time on loan with Northern Premier League side Witton Albion at the start of the 2005/06 season before making his Football League debut as substitute in Crewe’s 4-2 win over Millwall in April 2006 – Maynard scored with his first touch in professional football, tapping home after Michael O’Connor’s shot had hit the post.